rnpbr/opennetworking-docs/docs/en/Ferramentas/Zabbix/index.md

 ---

 ## :octicons-container-24: 5.
-Starting the containers
+Starting the Containers

 To start the Zabbix services, use the command below: